kubernetes/enhancements/keps/sig-multicluster/4322-cluster-inventory/README.md

 #### Credentials

+> This section is only necessary for consumers that do not have access to federated workload identity.
+For consumers that can leverage a federated workload identity that member clusters recognize, it is recommended to leverage properties to store the endpoint for each member Cluster.

-An array of credentials to access the cluster.
-Each credential should be assigned to a different consumer.
+An optional array of credentials to access the cluster.
+Each credential MUST be assigned to a different consumer.
 Each credential has:
 - a **consumer** field to indicate which consumer it is assigned to.
-- a **context** field to indicate the context name in the access information that should be used to access the cluster.
 - an **accessRef** field to point to the access information location.
+- an optional **context** field to indicate the context name in the access information that should be used to access the cluster.
+If not provided, the default context of the kubeconfig is used.

-The access information itself is stored in the same Kubernetes cluster on which the ClusterProfile API resides.
-However, the access information for different consumers is stored in different namespaces to ensure that it is only accessible to the consumer for which it is intended.
-We recommend that the access information be stored in a secret object to add further protection to the access information.
+The access information itself is stored in the same Kubernetes cluster on which the ClusterProfile API resides by a ClusterManager.
+However, the access information for different consumers MAY BE stored in different namespaces to ensure that it is only accessible to the consumer for which it is intended.
+The credentials must be stored as a standard Secret object.

-##### Access information format
+##### Access information Secret format
-The access information must contain the following fields
+The access information Secret must contain the following fields
 - **Config**: This field contains cluster access information compatible with the [kubeconfig format](https://github.com/kubernetes/kubernetes/blob/dbc2b0a5c7acc349ea71a14e49913661eaf708d2/staging/src/k8s.io/client-go/tools/clientcmd/api/types.go#L31).

-Please note that a single [Kubeconfig file](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) supports access to multiple clusters.
-Consequently, multiple `ClusterProfile` objects can share the same access secret.
+Please note that a single [Kubeconfig file](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/)
+MAY support access to multiple clusters.
+Consequently, multiple `ClusterProfile` objects can leverage the same access secret to store a single consumer's credentials.
 However, it is crucial to ensure that each secret contains access information for only a single consumer API.

 #### Properties